Bellman281/DL_on_M1/README.md

     return
 ```

+### 8.Train CNN on EMENIST for ref.
-### 8. I trained a simple CNN on EMNIST balanced dataset for example. please check the Pytorch_EMNIST notyebook.
+I trained a simple CNN on EMNIST balanced dataset for example. please check the Pytorch_EMNIST notyebook.